 In 1999 Serrano applauded President Bill Clinton's clemency offer to 16 incarcerated members of the FALN, a Marxist-Leninist terror group that had been active in the U.S. from the mid-1970s through the early 1980s, and whose overriding mission was to secure Puerto Rico's political independence from the United States.
 Depicting the inmates in question as “political prisoners,” Serrano—along with such notables as Luis Gutierrez, Jesse Jackson, Coretta Scott King, Rigoberta Menchu, Desmond Tutu, and Nydia Velazquez—actively supported the the Pro-Human Rights Committee of Puerto Rico's campaign calling for the prisoners' release.

-An admitted fan of Fidel Castro, Serrano has praised Cuba's former dictator as “a great leader for his people” and has long advocated the normalization of American diplomatic relations with Havana.
+An open admirer of Fidel Castro, Serrano has praised Cuba's former dictator as “a great leader for his people.”
+Denouncing the “backward and counterproductive policy of blockading and isolating the Cuban people,” the congressman has long advocated the normalization of American diplomatic relations with Havana.
 In July 2003, Serrano sent one of his staffers to Cuba "to examine U.S. policy toward Cuba, the impact of the American trade embargo, and the economy of Cuba."
 The cost of the trip was covered by a grant from the Center for Democracy in the Americas, which has close ties to the Institute for Policy Studies.